-3.434 The location of development can have a significant impact on travel choices, with accessibility to jobs and services one of the key criteria used to determine where development should go.
-The Transport Framework, which was developed in support of the Aberdeen Local Development Plan 2012, assessed the compatibility of groups of sites against the objectives and proposals set out in the LTS and continues to inform the settlement strategy.

-3.445 Concerns regarding transport often focus on current congestion issues, potential congestion arising from development and the ability of new developments to deliver the required infrastructure in a timely manner.
+- 3.44 The location of development can have a significant impact on travel choices, with accessibility to jobs and services one of the key criteria used to determine where development should go.
+The Transport Framework, which was developed in support of the Aberdeen Local Development Plan 2012, assessed the compatibility of groups of sites against the objectives and proposals set out in the LTS and continues to inform the settlement strategy. - 3.45 Concerns regarding transport often focus on current congestion issues, potential congestion arising from development and the ability of new developments to deliver the required infrastructure in a timely manner.
 The Aberdeen City and Aberdeenshire Cumulative Transport Appraisal (CTA) demonstrates the impact new development across the North East will have on our transport infrastructure.
-Through detailed testing, modelling and forecasting a package of transport projects have been identified to mitigate this impact.-The Aberdeen City and Shire Strategic Development Plan proposes the setting up of a Strategic Transport Fund for the delivery of this infrastructure and a Strategic Transport Fund (STF) set up to secure contributions to fund the delivery of this infrastructure.
+Through detailed testing, modelling and forecasting a package of transport projects have been identified to mitigate this impact.
+The Aberdeen City and Shire Strategic Development Plan proposes the setting up of a Strategic Transport Fund for the delivery of this infrastructure.
 These projects are: